bromagosa/BeetleExtension/docs/index.md

 # 3D Beetle Extension
 ## A Tiny Bit of History
-The 3D Beetle extension is heavily inspired in [Beetle Blocks](http://beetleblocks.com) Snap*!* mod, orignally designed by Eric Rosenbaum and Duks Koschitz and developed by Bernat Romagosa during the years 2014-2020.
+The 3D Beetle extension is heavily inspired in [Beetle Blocks](http://beetleblocks.com) Snap<em>!</em> mod, orignally designed by Eric Rosenbaum and Duks Koschitz and developed by Bernat Romagosa during the years 2014-2020.

 Beetle Blocks was aimed at 3D fabrication, especially targetting 3D printing, which is why the 3D Beetle extension also allows exporting the generated geometry for 3D printing.